chanzuckerberg/open-science/CONTRIBUTING.md

 All content for this website can be edited via markdown (`.md`) files representing each of the pages in the site.

-Most content related to open science is found in the `collections/` folder of the repository.
+Most content related to open science is found in the following sections:
-The collections include:

 - Protocols
 - Software and Code